mchristofides/pg_docs_bot/README.md

 * Avoids redirecting some deprecated features (to avoid 404s)
 * Doesn't redirect when coming from another page in the docs, so you can still check old versions (the main problem with generic redirectors)

-...that's it for now.

 ### Limitations
+* Only supports redirecting to "current" (request [support for other versions](https://github.com/mchristofides/pg_docs_bot/issues/1))
-* Works for the English language docs only, for now
+* Works for the English language docs
 * Works for version 7.0 links upwards
-* Chrome extension works on a limited list of search engines and stack exchange sites (to avoid needing <all_urls> permission)
+* Chrome extension works on a limited list of search engines and Stack Exchange sites (to avoid needing <all_urls> permission)

 ### Examples
 Here is an example of a [search for "postgresql create index"](https://duckduckgo.com/?q=postgresql+create+index).
 At the time of writing, the 9.1 version of the docs is the first search result (the "current" version is 12).